Flowminder/FlowKit/docs/source/administrator/management/users.md

 ## Managing access to FlowDB

-Because FlowDB is built using [PostgreSQL](https://postgresql.org), you can use standard Postgres commands to [manage users]Because FlowDB is built using [PostgreSQL](https://postgresql.org), you can use standard Postgres commands to [manage users](https://www.postgresql.org/docs/current/sql-createrole.html).
+Because FlowDB is built using [PostgreSQL](https://postgresql.org), you can use standard Postgres commands to [manage users](https://www.postgresql.org/docs/current/sql-createrole.html).
 FlowDB contains some default roles which you can use as group templates using `CREATE ROLE INHERIT`:

 | Schema | Read access | Write access |
 | ------ | ----------- | ------------ |